King cake: Roscón de reyes

-The roscón de reyes is eaten in Spain and Latin America.
-Recipes vary from country to country and between cultures but tend to be similar.
-It generally has an oval shape due to the need to make cakes large enough for large groups.
+Variations of the roscón de reyes are eaten in Spain and Latin America around January 6th.
+They generally have an oval shape due to the need to make cakes large enough for large groups.
 For decoration, figs, quinces, cherries, or dried and candied fruits are often, but not exclusively, used.

 In Spain the cake consists of a sweet brioche dough aromatised with orange blossom water and decorated with slices of candied or crystallized fruit of various colors.
 It can be filled with whipped cream, cream, almond paste or others.
 The figurine traditionally represents one of the Three Wise Men Biblical Magi.
 A dry broad bean is also introduced inside the roscón.
 It is tradition that whoever finds the bean pays for the roscón.

 In Mexico, Central and South America, the figurine represents the Child Jesus.
 The figurine of the baby Jesus hidden in the bread represents the flight of the Holy Family, fleeing from Herod the Great's Massacre of the Innocents.
 Whoever finds the baby Jesus figurine is blessed and must take the figurine to the nearest church on Candlemas Day or host a party that day.